kenglwo/sa-assignment2/README.md

 - `5%` if the results by your code are correct.

 ### Program output:
-For each coverage criterion (Task2, Task3, and Bonus Task), your program needs to at least output the following:
+For each coverage criterion (Task2, Task3, and Bonus Task), your program needs to generate a report file, which at least contains the following:

 1. The coverage of each statement/branch/line (statement/branch/line, yes or no).
 2. The coverage for each class (percentage), including inner classes.